Starship Troopers: The Roleplaying Game: Other classes

-M.I.
-Equipment and Weapons
+Mobile Infantry equipment and weapons

 The weapons and equipment available in the game originate mainly from the movies, TV series, and the novel.
 Some original equipment unique to the game was also added.

 Aliens

 In Starship Troopers: The Roleplaying Game, the players fight against the Arachnids and the Skinnies.
-The Arachnids include the warriors depicted in the novel as well as the diverse sub-species portrayed in the films and TV series.
+The Arachnids include the warriors depicted in the novel as well as the diverse subspecies portrayed in the films and TV series.
 The Skinnies are primarily based on their depiction in the Roughnecks TV series, and are a playable race.

-Second Edition
+Second edition

 The Starship Troopers Role-Playing Game was in the process of being redone using the rule set from the Traveller Role-Playing Game.
 It would have featured all previously revealed races plus several new ones (Terrans, Arachnids, Skinnies, the Forth, and the Coven).
 However Mongoose has since lost the license to Starship Troopers; as such, the game will not be re-released under the new rule set as originally planned.